 The Cranford Film Festival (CFF) screens short films (30 seconds to 20 minutes) in the following categories: fiction, documentary, animation, student fiction, and music videos.

-The Downtown Merchants, the Chamber of Commerce, the Cranford Theater and CFF Festival Director Lew Goldstein discussed the idea of bringing a film festival to Cranford for the first time given that Cranford has been voted the best downtown in New Jersey for the last two years.
+The Cranford Friends of the Performing Arts, the Cranford Theater, the Downtown Merchants and CFF Festival Director Lew Goldstein discussed the idea of scheduling the film festival as the capstone to the town's downtown Arts Day.
+Cranford has been voted the best downtown in New Jersey for the last three years.

-CFF has earmarked funds from ticket sales, donations from sponsors and individuals to go toward the non-profit organization Cranford Schools Friends of the Performing Arts (Cranford FOPA).
-FOPA President Chris Hoffman is looking forward to working with all groups and individuals in the town to make the initial year a success for not only their nonprofit but for all festival goers.
-Please show your support for the Festival and its mission by donating and buying tickets starting February 15 (see donate button at bottom of page).
+Following up last year's successful inaugural film festival, CFF has earmarked funds from ticket sales, donations and sponsorships to once again go toward the non-profit organization Cranford Schools Friends of the Performing Arts (Cranford FOPA).
+2022 FOPA festival coordinators Chris Hoffman, Pam Brewster and Stephanie Levine and Cranford Theater President Doreen Sayegh are looking forward to working with all groups and individuals to make the 2022 Festival a continued success.
+Please show your support for the festival and its mission by buying tickets starting February 14 (see Buy Tickets button at bottom of page).
+For those wishing to sponsor or donate (see sponsorship levels/donate now! at bottom of page).